nnguyen259/ColdSteelRandomizer/README.md

 ## Randomizer Options
 ### Character
 * **Base Stat and Stat Growth:** Randomize the starting stat and stat growth for every character, including Sara and Angelica.
 The higher the variance, the more random it gets.
+Increase Base Stat option will give every character an extra 300 HP and 30 DEF at the start of the game.
 * **Crafts:** Randomize the craft pool for every character.
 The character will still have the same amount of total crafts and the level learn for those crafts, but the actual craft pool will be different.
 However, they will still use their old animation as if they are using their original crafts.
 Therefore, it is possible that crafts might not work as expected due to the interaction with the animation.

 ### Orbment Options
 * **Orbment Line:** Create a new orbment line for each character and randomly assign slots to have an elemental lock.
 * **Base EP and EP Growth:** Each character will have a different starting amount of EP as well as the amount of EP gain when opening an orbment slot.

+### Master Quartz Options
 * **Reshuffle Master Quartz:** Each master quartz will take place of another master quartz, including starting master quartz, shop, chest, and special master quartz (Chevalier, Thor, Emblem, ...)

+* **Normalize Master Quartz:** Make sure that late game master quartz (Vermillion, Thor, etc...) will have their effects even at lv1 with some rebalance done so that they are appropriate for the level.

+* **Randomize Master Quartz Arts:** Randomize the art(s) each master quartz give per level.
+The chance determine of likely it is to get an art.

 ### Enemy Options
 Note: Playble characters as enemies will not be randomized.